Joshlha/reified-client-api/readme.md

 ```

 ### Getting custom fields
-The `custom_field` path is only available for a few zendesk objects such as ticket or user.
+The `custom_field` path is only available for a few zendesk objects, such as ticket or user.
 - Ensure non-null assertions are enabled by your linter or IDE
 - Place the assertion after `custom_field` before the invokation
 - The `custom_field` callable object will return a type of `unknown` by default.
 You must specify the type via a type parameter or by casting.